akeemsdepictions/my-first-portfolio/README.md

 # my-first-portfolio

-My first ever portfolio website created in my basic web design class.
+THis was my first ever portfolio website created in my basic web design class.
+For this portfolio I used HTML, CSS and a bit of JQuery implementation to bring it to life.